plone/documentation/manage/upgrading/version_specific_migration/plone5_minor_upgrade.rst

 ``This site configuration is outdated and needs to be upgraded.``

-Click ``Upgrade`` button next to the site and the upgrade will run.
+Click :guilabel:`Upgrade` button next to the site and the upgrade will run.

-Check the *Dry Run* checkbox if you want to test the migration before you execute it.
+Check :guilabel:`Dry Run` if you want to test the migration before you execute it.